 Disclaimer: LMG assumes no responsibility or liability for any damages arising from the use or reliance of any information contained on this website.
 Read our Terms of Service for more information

 We’ll cover both in this protip.
-Though honestly, if you're goal is to ski, we recommend the public charter bus option, going with a public charter bus.
-Please note, this information is current for the 2014/15 winter ski season; always plan your trip in advance.
+Though honestly, if you're goal is to ski, we recommend the public charter bus option since it drops you off at the resort with no other stops.
+Please note, the public charter bus section is current for the 2017/18 winter ski season; always plan your trip in advance.

-Bay Area Ski Bus: Practically a tour operator in the diversity of social trips offered (e.g., trips for singles, teens, or families, as well as weeklong out-of-state/-country trips and summer trips).
-Key bonuses: trips are offered nearly everyday, trips end with après-ski BBQ.
+Bay Area Ski Bus: Practically a tour operator in the diversity of social trips offered (e.g., trips for singles, teens, or families, weekend trips, and even weeklong trips or out-of-state/-country and summer trips).
+Key bonuses: trips are offered nearly everyday, trips end with après-ski BBQ, and you can book private charters & custom trips.
 Check out the website here; or call them at 925-680-4386

 Aside from Megabus which has limited stations, Amtrak and Greyhound offer a large diversity of pick up and drop off points both in the Bay Area and the Lake Tahoe Area.
 The key to keep in mind is, what is your destination, and how will you get from there to the ski resort?